GwynethLlewelyn/Go.novaextension/README.md

 # Go Language Definition for Nova

-An attempt to build a Go language definition for the [Panic Nova](https://panic.com/nova) editor.
+An attempt to build a Go language definition for the [Panic Nova](https://panic.com/nova) editor, using the Language Server Protocol (LSP) with Google's official `gopls` language server for Go.

 ## ☠️☢️⚠️ Warning! ⚠️☢️☠️